valensh1/MernStack-Template/README.md

 - Utilizes MVC framework
 - Full CRUD capability

-# DIRECTIONS FOR USING THIS STARTER MERN APPLICATION TEMPLATE
+# DIRECTIONS FOR USING THIS STARTER MERN APPLICATION TEMPLATE <font size="1.2rem">

 ## Downloading From GitHub